Kristen McGrew Director

 In Loving Memory of Gina Bugatti, 1951 – 2018

 Ms. Bugatti studied at the National Academy of Ballet and Harkness House NYC, becoming a member of the Harkness Ballet Co., also dancing with the Joffrey II Co.
 She was invited to dance as Principal with the Ballet de Caracas and Ballet Nuevo Mundo, where she toured nationally and internationally, working directly with choreographers such as Alvin Ailey, John Butler, Hans Van Manen, Judith Jamison, Elisa Monte and Carlos Orta.
 Ms. Bugatti later served as Rehearsal Director/Ballet Mistress and Artistic Associate Director with Tina Ramirez of Ballet Hispanico as well as Ballet Mistress for the Ballet Trockadero de Monte Carlo.
 She was on faculty at Peridance Center, taught at NYU’s Tisch School of the Arts, NYU and Valentina Kozlova’s Conservatory in NYC and gave master classes at Skidmore College.
 Ms. Bugatti had been teaching ballet at the professional level for over 30 years and we all miss her dearly.
-She taught children and adults ballet classes at the JCC Dance School from 2012 through February 2018.
+She taught children and adults ballet at the Dance School at the JCC from 2012 through February 2018.

 Flavio Salazar, a native of Colombia, began his dance studies at the Instituto Colombiano de Ballet (Incolballet).
 He joined Ballet de Cali in 1985 and joined the faculty of Incolballet, having been certified by the National Ballet of Cuba to teach its methodology and pedagogy in ballet technique.
 In 1990 he studied at the Houston Ballet Academy on scholarship and joined Ballet Arizona in 1992.
 In 1993 Mr. Salazar joined the American Ballet Theatre (ABT).
 During his 13 years with ABT, Mr. Salazar danced nearly every ballet in ABT’s repertoire before retiring from the company in July 2006.
 He has taught company class for the Alvin Ailey School, ABT II, ABT’s Summer Intensive, Ballet Hispanico, Steps on Broadway, and Adelphi University, among many others both nationally and internationally.

-Miles Fusco has two degrees from The Juilliard School of Music.
-He has performed on four continents and made formal recital debuts at Carnegie Recital Hall in New York and The Wigmore Hall in London.
+Miles Fusco has two degrees from the Juilliard School of Music.
+He has performed on four continents and made formal recital debuts at Carnegie Recital Hall in New York and the Wigmore Hall in London.
 He brings a special expertise to dance, having been Company Pianist for American Ballet Theater for 12 years, where he worked with such artists as Mikhail Baryshnikov, Cynthia Gregory, Susan Jaffe, Fernando Bujones, Carla Fracci, Erik Bruhn, Rudolph Nureyev and Margot Fonteyn.
 He toured with Gelsey Kirkland, Patrick Bissell and Natalia Makarova, and worked with choreographers Alvin Ailey and Twyla Tharp.
 Though most closely associated with ABT, Miles has also worked with New York City Ballet, Berlin Ballet, National Ballet of Canada, The Royal Winnipeg Ballet and The Kirov.
 He presently works at the JCC and at BAE in New York where he plays principally for Wendy Whelan, Cheryl Yaeger and Gonzalo Garcia.

 Colin Rose attended the Hartt School of Music with a major in piano performance under the tutelage of Paul Rutman.
 He is a sought after instructor at Ridgefield Music, where he teaches piano and violin.
 Colin was a violinist for six years with the Danbury Community Orchestra and concertmaster with the early music ensemble at the Harvey School in Katonah (NY).
 He currently teaches violin and viola at the school’s Cavalier Camp.
 He joined the JCC Dance School faculty in the fall of 2017 as a ballet accompanist, just as he completed his third year as a full-time dance accompanist at the Purchase College Conservatory of Dance (ballet and modern).

 Saul Spangenberg retired as the executive director of Hillels of Westchester and before that as Assistant Dean of Music at SUNY Purchase.
 He has taught music to dancers at numerous institutions in the New York area including the Dance Theatre of Harlem, Tisch School of the Arts – NYU, Marymount Manhattan College, as well as the City College of New York.
-He currently is playing the piano most mornings for the adult ballet classes at the JCC.
+He currently is playing the piano most mornings for the adult ballet classes at the JCC.725